wouterbulten/wouterbulten.github.io/_posts/2015-10-09-kalman-filters-explained-removing-noise-from-rssi-signals.md

 -----

+By using a Kalman filter we are able to remove noise from a very noise signal.
+As the update functions are easy to compute this can be done really fast.
+The only drawback is that we lose a bit of responsiveness, but get a clearer signal in return!

+# References & Notes
 [^1]: Many researchers question whether RSSI values contains any value at all.
 For example:<br> Dong, Q., & Dargie, W. (2012). _Evaluation of the reliability of RSSI for indoor localization_.
 In _2012 International Conference on Wireless Communications in Underground and Confined Areas, ICWCUCA 2012_. doi:10.1109/ICWCUCA.2012.6402492
 [^2]: Oguejiofor, O., Okorogu, V., Abe, A., & BO, O. (2013). _Outdoor Localization System Using RSSI Measurement of Wireless Sensor Network.
 International Journal of Innovative Technology and Exploring Engineering (IJITEE)_, 2(2), 1–6.
 [^3]: There is also a extended version of the Kalman filter that works with non-linear models.